·

 verb “edge”

-edge; he edges; past edged, part. edged; ger. edging
+infinitive edge; he edges; past tense edged; past part. edged; ger. edging

 1. to move oneself carefully in a specific direction